grouparoo/omnibus/README.md

 Wait for the image to build and eventually visit `http://localhost:3000` to see the Grouparoo UI.
 Learn more by viewing the `docker-compose.yml` file included in this repository.
 Remember, all environment variables can be changed from their defaults, including database information, PORT, etc.

 ⚠️ Note: The example `docker-compose.yml` in this repository has limited data persistence and also no load balancing between `grouparoo-web` instances.
 Do not use in production.

+## AWS Cloudwatch Logs

+This image can be configured to store logs with AWS Cloudwatch.
+To enabled this, set the following environment variables:

+- `S3_ACCESS_KEY`
+- `S3_SECRET_ACCESS_KEY`
+- `S3_REGION`

+Note that, `GROUPAROO_LOG_LEVEL` also effects this logger.
+By default, the log-level of this logger is is "notice" NOT "info".

 ---